-How to Make an Under-Bed Storage Drawer
+How to Make a DIY Under the Bed Storage Drawer

 This easy under-bed storage idea turns unused space into extra bedroom storage.

 IntroductionThere’s a lot of storage space under the bed.
 The problem is keeping items contained, orderly and easily accessible.
-This under-bed drawer covers all the bases; Roll it out for access and roll it back in when you’re done.
-Before building, measure the height beneath your bed frame and alter our dimensions to suit.

 - Brad nail gun